metomi/rose/sphinx/tutorial/rose/suites.rst

       Open the :ref:`command-rose-config-edit` GUI.
 You should see :guilabel:`suite conf` in the panel on the left-hand side of the window.
-      This will contain the environment and Jinja2 variables we have just defined.
+      This will contain the environment and template variables we have just defined.

    #. **Use Suite Variables In The** ``flow.cylc`` **File.**